 Many thanks also go to Cheshire Libraries for their help in supplying the local newspapers on micro-film; these again form a good research platform and do contain many images, stories and reports of the local men.
-Other thanks go out to Cheshire Archives and Local Studies for their guidance and access to MUDC documents.
+Other thanks go to Cheshire Archives and Local Studies for their guidance and access to MUDC documents.

 The Winsford and Middlewich Boards were a shared venture which explored the ties between our two townships and the effects of the Great War on our shared trades.
-The townships have been growing from different settlement reasons over different time periods but both became important Market Towns.
-We share a Salt History and trading background and both built on the idea of using an American Pageant to help revitalise industries affected by the Great War, here is the story…
+The townships had been growing from different settlement reasons over different time periods but both became important Market Towns.
+We share a Salt History and trading background and both built on the idea of using an American Pageant to help to revitalise industries affected by the Great War, here is the story…

 ‘LINDSAY’ ON A MISSION